theochem/horton/doc/download_and_install_linux.rst

     (cd doc; firefox http://localhost:8000; make livehtml)

-This sets up a server at `localhost:800` and makes browser update whenever you make a change to the source files, as any other process you can stop it with `^C`
+This sets up a server at `localhost:800` and makes browser update whenever you make a change to the source files, as any other process you can stop it with `Ctrl-C`